leannel89/Project_1/README.md

 ![](images/performance_after.png)

-### Browsers ###

-I have tested the webpage on Chrome, Internet Explorer, Safari and Firefox and all have given good performance.

 ## Fixed Bugs ##

 Aside from the issues stated above.
 In the beating burnout page the section below was not acting as it should, the image was covering the header afecting the aestheics of the page.